gurulhc/gurulhc/README.md

 * 💲  Deposit from bank account (Coming soon)
 * 💰 Withdraw to bank account (Coming soon)

-> Currently, Muna app is on public testing.
+Currently, Muna app is on public testing.
 You can [Download Muna on Google playstore](https://play.google.com/store/apps/details?id=com.munawallet.muna).
-If you find any bug on the app, 🙏 kindly buzz on [Facebook](https://facebook.com/luckyhenrychuky) or send a [@luckyhenrychuky](https://twitter.com/luckyhenrychuky) DM
+If you find any bug on the app, 🙏 kindly buzz on [Facebook](https://facebook.com/luckyhenrychuky) or send a [Twitter DM](https://twitter.com/luckyhenrychuky)
 > Send me your USDN address to receive a tip after setting up your Muna account.

 ### Social Profiles